Student Tax Information

+The Juneau campus Office of the Bursar & Student Accounts is open for in-person transactions.
 For additional information on UA Covid-19 operations, please visit the UA coronavirus information website.

 In 1997, the Taxpayer Relief Act established two education tax credits and a deduction for student loan interest.
 These credits are explained in detail in Publication 970 from the IRS.

 The 1098-T form is a Tuition Payment Statement that includes information that colleges and universities are required to issue for the purpose of determining a student's eligibility for education tax credits.